MouS0926/SARTHI-TRAVEL-Tourist-Package-Booking-Website/README.md

 # SARTHI TRAVEL

-SARTHI TRAVEL is a for a travel agency.
+SARTHI TRAVEL is a website for a travel agency.
 The website contains details about tourist destinations, tour packages.
 This website allow people to book their dream destination with in their budgets.

 # Deployed Link